 We admire thought-leaders like Bret Victor, Chris Granger, Paul Chiusano, who have all recognized that the way we program today (and even just use computers in general) doesn’t make sense.
 Current methods aren’t natural for humans, widen digital divides by making technology too difficult, and at the same time create hindrances for deep innovation in machine learning and intelligence.
 As Granger notes, programming needs to be direct, observable, and free of incidental complexity – not an arcane exercise in weird syntaxes, wrangling of black boxes, and removal from the problems at hand by endless layers of arcane abstraction.
 For programming to become learnable and thereby accessible to all, it must be possible to see all state and control flow in operation, to access all vocabulary in context, to modify behavior in place with immediate result, and to decompose, recompose, and abstract at will.

-Existing projects in the area of natural UIs and graphical programming understandably tend to focus on languages, data structures, and related interactive modalities first.
-While inspirational, they lack the backing of globally-standardized graph-structured persistent data that is capable of outlasting their experiments.
-We believe that UIs are best built up from semantically-rich information that is designed before a single piece of code is written.
-It is insufficient to wrap simple relational or JSON document databases and call it a day.
-The complexities of multi-party distributed interaction across globally shared data must be addressed from the beginning.
+Existing projects in the area of natural UIs and programming understandably tend to first focus on human-facing languages, visualizable data structures, and related interactive modalities.
+While inspirational, none propose a standard, globally-scalable, graph-structured persistent data model that is capable of bridging their experiments with broader research in distributed systems.
+We believe that user environments are best built up from shared semantically-rich information that is designed before a single piece of code is written.
+Taking the infocentric approach allows everything around information to develop independently.
+It is insufficient to simply wrap relational or JSON document databases, leaving semantics to casually evolve through competing remotable code interfaces.
+Likewise, starting with a functional language or VM leads to immediate dependencies.
+Composition over the neutral foundation of shared semantic graph data allows for unhindered language, UI, and network research.
+To avoid leaky abstractions, the complexities of secure distributed interaction must be addressed from the beginning, in a platform, language, and network neutral manner.
+Factors around these global concerns directly affect how features needed by programmable UIs are later provided.
+They also determine whether the resulting systems will be machine-friendly as well.

-InfoCentral standardizes all of the data artifacts around communication and collaboration, separating them from services and software.
-It then allows networks to be evolve around the open data, providing for varying quality of service needs.
-Software, under full local control of users, can then use and adapt the communications data as needed.
+InfoCentral standardizes all of the data artifacts around communication, collaboration, and social computing, separating them from services and software.
+It then allows networks to evolve around the open data, providing for varying quality-of-service needs.
+Composeable software, under full local control of users, can then use and adapt this shared communications data toward unlimited varieties of interactions and user experiences.

 Today, there is no valid reason for personal and private business information to be scattered across dozens of isolated filesystems, databases, storage mediums, devices, public and private internet services, and web applications.
 This is simply an artifact of the past era of computing, where devices and softwares were largely designed as standalone “appliances” that didn’t need to interact to one another – forcing the user to do all the work.